 Living Kidney Donation

-The number of living donor kidney transplants has increased annually and now exceeds 42% of kidney transplants done in the US.
-Today, living donors do not have to be related, so spouses, friends and other emotionally related individuals can give the gift of life.
+Today, living donors do not have to be related, so spouses, friends and other emotionally-related individuals can give the gift of life.
 Kidneys from live donors have a long-term survival that is roughly two to three times longer than the long-term survival of a deceased-donor transplant.
 The St. Joseph Hospital Kidney Transplant Center will diligently evaluate all appropriate options for living donation.

 Who Can Be A Living Donor